minetestia/simple-woodcutter/README.md

 ## Features

 - Super simple.
-Just 15 lines of code!
+Just 18 lines of code!
 - Compatible with any game or mod
 - Works fine with huge trees (increase `max_distance` and `max_radius` if needed)
 - Recognizes trees and tools by their group, so it does not require any configuration

+## Latest update notes

+Since version `1.2.0`, chopping trees is performed with a new, more accurate algorithm that handles trees of all sizes and shapes, but this algorithm still needs your testing.